VPN Service BY VPN SURF VPN.SURF

 Cons

-• The L2TP VPN connection is a lot slower than other connections and also uses so much computing power that it jeopardises your system performance
+- The L2TP VPN connection is a lot slower than other connections and also uses so much computing power that it jeopardizes your system performance.

 3. IPSec/IKEv2

-The IKEV2 VPN protocol was developed by Microsoft and Cisco, and it is a part of the IPSec internet security.
-The IKEv2—a short form of Internet Key Exchange volume 2 uses IPSec to become faster and more secure than the previous two VPN protocols we have mentioned in this post.
+Microsoft and Cisco developed the IKEV2 VPN protocol, which is part of the IPSec internet security.
+The IKEv2—a short Internet Key Exchange volume 2 uses IPSec to become faster and more secure than the previous two VPN protocols mentioned in this post.
 The main use of the IPSec/IKEv2 is on mobile devices that run on the 3G or 4G LTE networks.

 Pros

-• The IPSec and IKEv2 works together to make the VPN connection both fast and reliable
+- The IPSec and IKEv2 work together to make the VPN connection both fast and reliable

 Cons